 Mike Tirico has handled a variety of assignments for ESPN, ESPN Radio and ABC Sports since 1991, establishing himself as one of the most recognizable faces and steady voices across ESPN’s multimedia platforms and in the industry at large.
-In 2006 he assumed one of the top positions in sports television as ESPN’s Monday Night Football play-by-play commentator.
-Tirico’s other major roles include NBA, college basketball and golf play-by-play/host and studio host for major events.
+In 2006 he assumed one of the top positions in sports media as ESPN’s Monday Night Football play-by-play commentator.
+Tirico’s other major roles include NBA, college basketball, college football, grand slam tennis, and major golf tournaments.

 Tirico works alongside analyst Jon Gruden on MNF, the most-viewed series in cable television history.
 He is just the fourth person – joining broadcasting legends Keith Jackson, Frank Gifford and Al Michaels – to occupy the play-by-play post in the more than 45-year history of the signature series.
-In addition, he is just the sixth MNF commentator to reach the 150-game milestone
+In addition, he is just the sixth MNF commentator to reach the 150-game milestone, which he eclipsed in 2015.

 Tirico handles play-by-play for NBA games paired with analyst Hubie Brown on ESPN and ABC, as well as the NBA Finals on ESPN Radio.
 In 2012, he returned to ESPN’s college basketball coverage as the play-by-play voice for weekly Super Tuesday Big Ten games alongside analyst Dan Dakich.
-He is also ESPN’s top golf host/commentator, working alongside the likes of analysts Andy North, Curtis Strange and Paul Azinger on major events, including The Open Championship, and the first two rounds of The Masters Tournament at Augusta National Golf Club, which ESPN added to its golf portfolio in April 2008.
+He is also ESPN’s top golf host/commentator, working alongside the likes of analysts Andy North, Curtis Strange and Paul Azinger on the first two rounds of The Masters Tournament at Augusta National Golf Club, which ESPN added to its golf portfolio in April 2008.
+Tirico also previously called The Open Championship, which ESPN carried until 2015.

 Tirico previously hosted The Mike Tirico Show on ESPN Radio, a nationally-syndicated sports news and discussion program, which launched September 20, 2007 (from the studios of WAER-AM, the same Central New York public radio station at Syracuse University where Tirico began his broadcasting career).
 In May 2008, the two-hour weekday afternoon program was re-launched as the Tirico & Van Pelt Show with SportsCenter anchor Scott Van Pelt named the co-host.
 Tirico stepped away from the show in July 2009.